• Skip to primary navigation

 Heritage Ranch Red Deer – photo provided by Travel Alberta credit Colin Way

 After tiring your entire party out, head north on Highway 2, otherwise known as The Cowboy Trail, towards Donalda.
-A quaint town of about 250 people, Donalda’s got charm to spare, but the real draw here is their vast collection of old oil lamps at the museum, and the crowning jewel on top of it, the self-proclaimed ‘largest oil lamp in the world’ (one of many Alberta roadside attractions).
+A quaint town of about 250 people, Donalda’s got charm to spare, but the real draw here is their vast collection of old oil lamps at the museum and the crowning jewel on top of it, the self-proclaimed ‘largest oil lamp in the world’ (one of many Alberta roadside attractions).
 Take an hour to poke around Donalda and see the museum, then jump back into your horse – er vehicle – and head south on Highway 56 heading to Stettler.

 The Alberta Prairie Railway, starting in Stettler, draws road trippers from across the province to ride a variety of antique trains.
-But be careful, whether you’re on winter’s Polar Express Stettler, or on one of the summer engines, your train may just be hijacked by ‘robbers’.
-Rest assured that local Métis hero, Gabriel Dumont, is sure to ride by to your rescue!
+But be careful, whether you’re on winter’s Polar Express Stettler or on one of the summer engines, your train may just be hijacked by ‘robbers’.
+Rest assured that local Métis hero Gabriel Dumont is sure to ride by to your rescue!

 End the activity-packed trip with some bird-watching or paddling at Dry Island Buffalo Jump.
 This Provincial Park is vastly underrated (in our opinion!) and is as beautiful as it is historic.
+(Then consider returning to your starting point to enjoy a meal at one of these Red Deer restaurants!)

 Stettler Steam Train at Alberta Prairie Railway